 Ingress Rate (Kbps) Configure the bandwidth for receiving packets on the port.
 You can select a rate from the drop-down list or select "Manual" to set Ingress rate, the system will automatically select integral multiple of 64Kbps that is closest to the rate you entered as the real ingress rate.
 Egress Rate (Kbps) Configure the bandwidth for sending packets on the port.
 You can select a rate from the drop-down list or select "Manual" to set egress rate, the system will automatically select integral multiple of 64Kbps that is closest to the rate you entered as the real egress rate.
 LAG Displays the LAG which the port belongs to.
+(Kbps) from the drop-down list or select "Manual" to set egress rate, the system will automatically select integral multiple of 64Kbps that is closest to the rate you entered as the real egress rate. • from the drop-down list or select "Manual" to set Ingress rate, the system will automatically select integral multiple of 64Kbps that is closest to the rate you LAG Displays the LAG which the port belongs to.
+3 from the drop-down list or select "Manual" to set egress rate, the system will automatically select integral multiple of 64Kbps that is closest to the rate you LAG Displays the LAG which the port belongs to.

-Note: For a port, the ingress rate control feature and the storm control feature cannot be enabled at the same time.
-If you enable ingress rate control for a port, storm control will be disabled for that port automatically.
-When egress rate is set for one or more ports, it is recommended to disable the flow control on each port to ensure the switch works normally.
-For ports in the same LAG, bandwidth control should be configured the same to ensure a successful port aggregation.
+- For a port, the ingress rate control feature and the storm control feature cannot be enabled at the same time.
+If you enable ingress rate control for a port, storm control will be disabled for that port automatically. - When egress rate is set for one or more ports, it is recommended to disable the flow control on each port to ensure the switch works normally. - For ports in the same LAG, bandwidth control should be configured the same to ensure a successful port aggregation.

 4 Configuring Storm Control